Finding large counterexamples by selectively exploring the Pachner graph: Key tools

 We now prove that the algorithm correctly determines whether the input triangulation $\mathcal{T}$ is a handlebody.
 The key is the following invariant, which is preserved every time we make a full pass through the loop in step~\ref{item:handlebodyLoop}: every triangulation in $\mathcal{L}$ is interesting, and $\mathcal{T}$ is a handlebody with positive genus if and only if every triangulation in $\mathcal{L}$ is actually a handlebody with positive genus.

 To prove that this invariant is indeed preserved, we first consider the case where the triangulation $\mathcal{F}$ that we remove from $\mathcal{L}$ is a handlebody with positive genus.
-In this case, Theorem~\ref{thm:compressingDisc} guarantees that we will find a non-trivial normal sphere or disc $S$ in $\mathcal{F}$.
+In this case, Theorem~\ref{thm:compressionDisc} guarantees that we will find a non-trivial normal $2$-sphere or disc $S$ in $\mathcal{F}$.
 Then, by Proposition~\ref{prop:crushHandlebody}, crushing $S$ yields a new triangulation whose components are all either $3$-spheres or handlebodies.
 We discard all the $3$-spheres and $3$-balls, leaving only handlebodies with positive genus.
 This suffices to show that the invariant is always preserved when the initial triangulation $\mathcal{T}$ is a handlebody.

 Suppose now that we remove a triangulation $\mathcal{F}$ from $\mathcal{L}$ that is not a handlebody.
-We need to check that the invariant is preserved if we pass through the loop without terminating and returning \False.
-So, we can assume that we crush a non-trivial normal sphere or disc in $\mathcal{F}$, yielding a new triangulation $\mathcal{F}'$.
-We can also assume that all the closed components of $\mathcal{F}'$ are $3$-spheres, and that all the components of $\mathcal{F}'$ with sphere boundary are $3$-balls; we discard all such components.
+We need to check that the invariant is preserved if we pass through the loop without terminating and returning $-1$.
+So, we can assume that we crush a non-trivial normal $2$-sphere or disc in $\mathcal{F}$, yielding a new triangulation $\mathcal{F}'$.
+We can also assume that all the closed components of $\mathcal{F}'$ are $3$-spheres, and that all the components of $\mathcal{F}'$ with $2$-sphere boundary are $3$-balls; we discard all such components.
 Proposition~\ref{prop:crushHandlebody} tells us that the remaining components are all interesting, and that at least one of these remaining components is not a handlebody; we add all of these interesting components back into $\mathcal{L}$, thus ensuring that $\mathcal{L}$ still contains at least one triangulation that is not a handlebody.
 This shows that the invariant is always preserved when the initial triangulation $\mathcal{T}$ is not a handlebody.

-Altogether, we see that if $\mathcal{T}$ \emph{is} a handlebody, then the list $\mathcal{L}$ must eventually become empty, in which case we terminate and correctly return \True.
-On the other hand, if $\mathcal{T}$ is \emph{not} a handlebody, then $\mathcal{L}$ can never become empty, so at some point we must terminate and correctly return \False. \end{proof}
+Altogether, we see that if $\mathcal{T}$ \emph{is} a handlebody, then the list $\mathcal{L}$ must eventually become empty, in which case we terminate and return the genus $g$ computed in step~\ref{item:handlebodyHomology}; this correctly indicates that $\mathcal{T}$ is a handlebody of genus $g$.
+On the other hand, if $\mathcal{T}$ is \emph{not} a handlebody, then $\mathcal{L}$ can never become empty, so at some point we must terminate and correctly return $-1$. \end{proof}